Milwaukee, Wisconsin has a lot to offer regarding unique and quirky things to do.

 400 W Canal St, Milwaukee, WI

-You don’t have a be a huge motorcycle fan to appreciate the rideable art on display at the Harley-Davidson Museum in Milwaukee.
+You don’t have to be a huge motorcycle fan to appreciate the rideable art at the Harley-Davidson Museum in Milwaukee.

 You’ll have an even greater respect for this beloved motorcycle brand after touring the 20-acre campus in downtown Milwaukee.

-After wandering through the incredible collection of motorcycles spanning 100 years, you can end your visit by taking a photo op on the motorcycle of your choice in the gallery designed for photos and up-close admiration.
+You can end your visit by taking a photo sitting on top of the motorcycle bike of your choice in the gallery designed for photos and up-close admiration.

 Art With a View at Milwaukee Art Museum